 If your scrunchies are made of cotton, polyester, nylon or spandex, you can put them in the washing machine, but be sure to use cold water on the delicate or hand-wash setting.
 Don’t have a wash cycle for delicates?
 Hair care expert Emma Lee recommends placing cloth or fabric scrunchies in a small laundry bag (also known as a lingerie bag) before adding them to the washing machine.
 This can also prevent lint from sticking to your scrunchie and make them easier to find in a big load of laundry.

-If you choose the washing machine method, avoid washing scrunchies with clothing that bleeds easily (like denim), says Alyssa Kaplan of The Scrunchie Club.
+If you choose the washing machine method, avoid washing scrunchies with clothing that bleeds easily (like denim), said Alyssa Kaplan of The Scrunchie Club.
 She also recommends using fabric softener and color-catcher sheets during the wash to keep scrunchies looking extra fresh.

 How to Hand Wash Your Scrunchies